Find your Dream Job

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-The growth of the freelance market is being driven by a number of factors, including the rise of remote work, the increasing demand for skilled workers, and the growing popularity of online platforms that connect freelancers with clients.
+The growth of the freelance market is being driven by several factors, including the rise of remote work, the increasing demand for skilled workers, and the growing popularity of online platforms that connect freelancers with clients.

 Indeed, launching a freelancing business is a challenging endeavor.
 However, the journey’s complexity makes its rewards even more gratifying.
-The initial steps require careful planning and preparation before you venture into the business landscape.
-It’s not as straightforward as choosing a service and curating a client list—although that is certainly an integral component.
-The freelancing journey can seem strenuous at times, but the satisfaction you’ll experience when your work steadily comes in will affirm that it’s been worthwhile.
+The initial steps require careful planning and preparation before venturing into the business landscape.
+It’s not as straightforward as choosing a service and curating a client list—although that is an integral component.
+The freelancing journey can sometimes seem strenuous, but the satisfaction you’ll experience when your work steadily comes in will affirm that it’s been worthwhile.
 Here are 12 steps to kickstart your freelancing business.

 1. Brush up on your finance

-When you’re a freelancer, nobody’s going to manage your paychecks for you.
-You’ll need to make sure you’re on top of your invoices – when they’re due, how you’re going to get paid, et cetera.
-This is one of the most important aspects of the job.
+When you’re a freelancer, nobody will manage your paychecks for you.
+You’ll need to ensure you’re on top of your invoices – when they’re due, how you’ll get paid, etc. This is one of the most important aspects of the job.
 If you’re looking for a solid invoice tool to help you, try PayPal’s “Manage my Invoices” – it’ll give you a great headstart.
-Professional-quality invoices get you paid quicker and they are easy to track and sent reminders.
+Professional-quality invoices get you paid quicker and are easy to track and send reminders.

 2. Understand the scope of your venture